S-Cardenas/Easy_Street/README.md

 * Submit New Properties to the site
 * Uploads multiple real estate pictures simultaneously to Amazon S3
 * Provides fast multi-search based on user specified parameters
-* Indexes Data for fast database multi-search
+* Indexes Data for fast database user defined queries
 * Allows users to bookmark the properties they are interested in
 * Background automatically changes to simulate traveling through NYC